ClockSelect/myevic/README.md

 * Bypass mode:
   Power is now displayed on top of screen instead of voltage, as it's a more relevant information regarding vaping quality.
 Real-time output voltage information is still available as a third-line option (VOUT).
   Predicted power and voltage are also more accurate, especially on multi-cells boxes.
 It needs a few puffs to reach max accuracy, time for the box to estimate battery behavior under high load.

+* Logo:
+  The myevic firmware accepts logos sizes of 64 pixels wide and from 40 to 63 lines high.
+Tall logo may partially recover lines of information in the center of the screen; it's up to you to choose the correct design and dimensions so that the display looks fine.

 * Menus:
   Menus accessed by pressing Fire and Right button have been completely revamped.
 See below for new menus description.